 It brings great shame to us to see our kids at their worst.
 This is especially true when other people, and not just us parents, are negatively affected by what they did and what they’re doing.
 However, reacting to this situation by scolding and punishing them because you felt ashamed of how your children acted is not how to go about it.

-This is because it is during these times when our kids most need us to be the model example of how to be a better and bigger person.
+This is because our kids most need us to be the model example of how to be a better and bigger person during these times.

 What you will learn in this post:

 - Why you are screaming out ‘help, my child is mean and rude!’

 - 5 things you can do to stop this behavior.

 The key to raising kind, compassionate, and selfless children is to act this way yourself!

 You have to remember; you are not less of a father because your kids are acting selfish, mean, and rude.
 You’re also not less of a father by choosing not to fight back when your children start misbehaving.

 As heart-wrenching as these moments can be, these situations serve as a reminder that fatherhood is not about you but rather them.

 Table of Contents